 - a.
-Projects in the following categories are eligible to apply for the boost: - multifamily Rural projects without DCA-administered federal funding as a source - multifamily projects within areas that qualify for points under Stable Communities (projects which appear to have a primary purpose of subsidizing an ownership transfer do not qualify) - extraordinary circumstances not expected or usual for the development of an affordable multifamily tax credit property (does not include low rents, high utility costs, and proximity to a QCT) - b.
+Projects in the following categories are eligible to apply for the boost: - Multifamily Rural projects without DCA HOME as a source. - Multifamily projects within areas that qualify for at least 2 points under Stable Communities (projects which appear to have a primary purpose of subsidizing an ownership transfer do not qualify). - Extraordinary circumstances not expected or usual for the development of an affordable multifamily tax credit property (does not include low rents, high utility costs, and proximity to a QCT). - b.
 All requests for the state-designated basis boost must indicate which category (or categories) and include any supporting documentation. - c.
-DCA requires projects defer 1% of the total Developer Fee for every 1% in state-designated basis boost granted unless the project receives a new source from an independent non-related party equal to at least 30% of the total Developer Fee (does not include assuming an existing loan).
-Applicants with USDA 515 funding may request that DCA waive the matching deferred Developer Fee.
+DCA requires projects defer 1% of the total Developer Fee for every 1% in state-designated basis boost granted unless the project receives a new source from an independent non-related party equal to at least 30% of the total developer fee (does not include assuming an existing loan).
+Applicants with USDA 515 funding may request that DCA waive the matching deferred developer fee.

-5. Completeness Review
+6. Completeness Review